popui/popui-rn/docs/react/introduce.en-US.md

    // .babelrc or babel-loader option
    {
      "plugins": [
-       ["import", { libraryName: "popui-rn" }] // The difference with the Web platform is that you do not need to set the style
+       ["import", { libraryName: "@popui/popui-rn" }] // The difference with the Web platform is that you do not need to set the style
      ]
    }
    ```